a8356555/DeepLearningDeployment/README.md

 * Have an overall understanding of multiple frameworks used for speeding up deployment and get familiar with their structure. eg. ONNX Runtime, TensorRT, TVM, Openvino, etc.
 * Compare the inference speed of frameworks above.
 * Try to deploy models using C++ API.
+* Try to use ctypes to call c++ implemented inference function.
 * Modify preprocessing step to make sure different frameworks may have the same prediction.

 ## <a name="ex">Experiment
 1. CPU: Pytorch vs ONNX Runtime vs TVM vs OpenVINO
-    * There's no difference among frameworks. (e-10)
+    * Outputs from different frameworks are mostly the same. (mse=e-10)
     * TVM is slower than Pytorch, probably because the parameter num_measure_trials is too small.
     * ONNX Runtime is approximately 1.3x ~ 2x faster than Pytorch.
     * ONNX Runtime on C++ is slower than on python, probably not the best implementation or too much overhead.
-    * ONNX Runtime using ctypes to call .so lib is much more slower, probably because of too much calling overhead.
+    * ONNX Runtime using ctypes to call c++ implemented function is much more slower, probably because of too much calling overhead.
     * OpenVINO is 2x ~ 3x faster than Pyotrch, the best approach so far.

 <p align="center">